gagolews/genieclust/devel/sphinx/weave/basics.rst

-:See also: Documentation of the :class:`genieclust.Genie`\ class.
+See the documentation of the :class:`genieclust.Genie`\ class for more details.